jesuscc1993/python-scripts/manga-resizer/README.md

 ## Description

-Python script that iterates manga folders and images to resize them if larger than a particular target device.<br>
+Iterates manga folders and images to resize them if larger than a particular target device.<br>
 Will also convert non-JPG files to JPG.

 ## Requirements